11. Snare Drum Tuning

 Finally, it’s worth double checking the Resonant Tuning Factor of the drumheads by using Resonant Tuning mode in iDrumTune.
 They should be in a good place if you have followed these steps, but we recommend aiming for an RTF value of 1.5 ideally - though some drums sound great with RTF at about 1.6 or a little higher.

-Here's another video following the first parts of the 12-step approach, this time quickly tuning up a steel Ludwig Supralite from scratch:
+Here's another video following the first parts of the 12-step approach, this time quickly and easily tuning up a steel Ludwig Supralite from scratch:

 And the following video shows the latter points of the 12-step process in action too, performing some final lug tuning and resonant head tuning to get the perfect end result.